Cavcode/darksun/README.md

 This repo contains the developmental Dark Sun NWN1:EE module content.
 If you want to contribute, please fork this repository and send a pull request when your testing is complete.

+# Tutorials

+This section is provided for team members, or any potential contributors, in case they are not familiar with the tools we are using or what an effective work flow looks like.
+If you're a seasoned developer or contributor, feel free to continue using your own processes.
+You don't need permission to fork the repository and ask to contibute something.
+If you don't know how to fork the repository, [check out our installation tools tutorial](docs/tools.md/#github-account).

 ## Development Tools

 [Read the Tool Installation Tutorial](docs/tools.md)